SpeakUP Academy

 In a phrase

-• bravebraveryThe firefighter was awarded a medal for her exceptional bravery during the rescue.
+• bravebraveryThe firefighter was praised for his bravery during the rescue.

 Common mistakes